seattlerb/zentest/README.txt

 == DESCRIPTION

-ZenTest provides 4 different tools: zentest, unit_diff, autotest, and multiruby.
+ZenTest provides 4 different tools and 1 library: zentest, unit_diff, autotest, multiruby, and Test::Rails.

 ZenTest scans your target and unit-test code and writes your missing code based on simple naming rules, enabling XP at a much quicker